BRIOTPatrick/miniserial/README.md

 # miniserial
-Own simple serial management to reduce footprint
+Own simple serial management to reduce footprint.
+Tested on ARDUINO NANO and UNO.